mihaiplotean/reflective-excel/src/main/java/com/mihai/writer/README.md

 If you want to define how to serialize a type `T`, you can define a custom serializer by implementing `CellSerializer<T>` and adding it to the `SerializationContext`.

 For example, let's say we want to define how to convert the `YearMonth` from the `java.time` package to a cell value.
+Then:

 ```java
 class YearMonthSerializer implements CellSerializer<YearMonth> {